Every bit adds up! Benefits are available to all alumni - from Vanderbilt, local and national partners, hotels and others.

 Start your 401(k) with your first paycheck (if possible) and make sure to get the whole of a company match!
 Budget using a tool like Mint and figure out how much you realistically spend each month so you can start building up a savings account. ’17

 I do not have a concrete budgeting plan since I am generally pretty frugal.
-I try not to eat out more than a couple times a week, and when I do, it's always for social reasons rather than not feeling like cooking.
-I pack a lunch every day, which is super helpful.
+I try not to eat out more than a couple times a week.
+I pack lunch every day, which is super helpful.
 My friends and I try to have inexpensive fun like hanging out at someone's house way more often than we go out.
 I only make splurge purchases (Ex. plane tickets to go to Vanderbilt's homecoming) no more than once a month, usually more like a couple times a semester.
 ‘23

 Keep taxes into account always.
 Some states have no state-income tax, some cities have 3 layers of taxes.
 Keep this in mind and budget post-tax while considering cost of rent, car (if you have that), costs of insurances (renter's, health, car, etc.), average groceries per month, and any consistent purchases or subscriptions.
 THEN, consider what you have left as disposable income for the month.
 ‘21